abunchofnerds-25/ccollections/README.md

 - Amortized O(1) push and pop operations
 - Minimum capacity of 4 elements
-- Grows by 2× when full, shrinks by 0.5× when less than 1/4 full
+- Grows by 2× when full, shrinks by 0.5× when less than 1/4 occupied
 - Stable sorting via mergesort integration
 - Type-safe element access